Peasmarsh – St Peter and St Paul

 The nave, western chancel and chancel arch are early C12.
 Aisles and tower are late C12, though much of the former is now C14.
 The chancel was extended in the C13.

-(image) Peasmarsh lies on the crest of the ridge between the river Tillingham and the Rother, with the church away from the village at its southern end, near Peasmarsh Place.
+Peasmarsh lies on the crest of the ridge between the rivers Tillingham and Rother, with the church away from the village at its southern end, near Peasmarsh Place.
 The nave and western chancel are both of c1100 and between them is a chancel arch of ironstone, with a distorted round head and moulded abaci with bands of arrowheads.
-On the west side of each respond is a relief of a couchant lion in reddish stone; like others on the outside of the chancel (see below), these at first sight appear integral, but they have been dated on stylistic grounds to 1080-90 (www.crsbi.ac.uk retrieved on 15/4/2013), so they are more likely to have been set here at a later date.
-There are visible links to three figures set in the exterior of the chancel (see below under ‘Figures’), but the origin of all is unknown.
+On the west side of each respond is a relief of a couchant lion in reddish stone; these at first sight appear integral, but they have been dated on stylistic grounds to 1080-90 (www.crsbi.ac.uk retrieved on 15/4/2013), so they are more likely to have been set here at a later date.
+They are closely related to three figures set in the exterior of the chancel (for more details see below under ‘Figures’), but the origin of all is unknown.
 The nave has an original west window set high and now blocked, which opens into the tower.

 The Sharpe drawing shows a plain square-headed window in the south aisle, which is no longer there.
 It is too indistinct to be sure if it was C15 like the north ones, though possibly altered, or post-Reformation.
 Sir Stephen Glynne, probably in 1826 (SNQ 16 (Nov 1967) p342),noted a plain south porch.
 This was replaced in the C19 and the suggestion of the VCH (9 p159) that it incorporated reset C12 side-openings is unlikely.